Overview

 Guidelines

 The New York Tech graduate assistantship program is available to full-time matriculated students in a graduate program.
-Graduate assistants (GA) may not participate in the institution's work-study program or be student aides at the same time, even if they work for two different departments.
+Graduate assistants (GA) are rewarded with credits instead of monetary value.
+GAs may not participate in the institution's work-study program or be student aides at the same time, even if they work for two different departments.
 (Graduate students who are not graduate assistants may be eligible for work-study or may work as student aides).
 Part-time employees, including graduate assistants, may not work more than 999 hours in a single calendar year.
-These graduate assistantship guidelines have been revised to adhere to recent Immigration and Naturalization Service and federal income tax regulations.
-No exceptions can be made to these regulations.
+These graduate assistantship guidelines adhere to Immigration and Naturalization Service and federal income tax regulations.
+No exceptions can be made to these guidelines.
 The Office of Academic Affairs coordinates all graduate assistantships.
-If you have any questions, please call 516.686.7630.

 On-Campus International Student Employment